Guggul Gum – An Extremely Powerful Herbal Supplement For Acne Yet A Mysterious One Too

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-…but the real reason we’re discussing this random sticky resin from Asia is some excellent studies on acne, studies which showed excellent results when analysing guggul gum’s effects on pimple counts directly.
+…and the real reason we’re discussing this random sticky resin from India is some excellent studies on acne.

 Excellent study one

-20 acne patients were gathered, divided into two groups, and ordered to take each supplement for 3 month, twice per day.
-As the scientists expected, tetracycline led to a 65.2% reduction in total pimples counts after 3 months.
+20 acne patients were gathered, divided into two groups, and ordered to take each supplement twice daily.
+As the scientists expected, tetracycline led to a 65.2% reduction in total pimple counts after 3 months.
 What they probably didn’t expect was that guggul gum was even better, with a 68% reduction.

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!

-Even better, 4 out of 10 patients taking the tetracycline experienced a relapse 3 months after the study, a result you would expect given that oral antibiotics massacre your acne-friendly gut bacteria (which is why they should be avoided) as well as the p.acnes bacteria in your skin pores.
-With guggul gum, on the other hand, only 2 patients relapsed after 3 months.
+Furthermore, 4 out of 10 patients taking tetracycline experienced a relapse 3 months after the study, which you’d expect given that antibiotics also massacre the friendly bacteria on your face.
+With guggul gum meanwhile, only 2 patients relapsed after 3 months.

-The scientists also observed that the acne patients with the oiliest skin experienced a far greater reduction in overall pimple counts.
-The scientists commented that both treatments “produced a progressive reduction in the lesions in the majority of patients”.
+Those with the oiliest skin experienced far greater reductions in overall pimple counts.
+Both treatments “produced a progressive reduction in the lesions in the majority of patients”.
 The study was conducted in 1994, yet there has been very little research on guggul and acne since then.

+Guggul gum, an obscure Asian remedy, somehow managed to beat one of mainstream dermatology’s most widely used and prescribed treatments.
 A 68% reduction would revolutionise your skin if your acne were severe; you would look like a completely new person.
-That would happen without crippling the quantity and diversity of acne-friendly gut bacteria.

 Excellent study two

-In other words, 30 out of 30 patients experienced some benefit.
-Gugulipid had excellent tolerance and only 3 patients reported a relapse after 3 months of the treatment, which shows that the benefits were long lasting even if they probably wouldn’t be permanent (few acne supplements are).
+In other words, 30 out of 30 acne patients experienced some benefit.
+The gugulipid had excellent tolerance and only 3 patients reported a relapse after 3 months of treatment, which shows that the benefits were long lasting even if they probably weren’t permanent (few acne supplements are).

-The team of scientists commented that “gugulipid, a standardized drug of ancient Indian medicine, has a remarkable effect on acne vulgaris”, and made some other interesting observations.
-They theorised that the benefits of guggul gum were due to a systematic hypolipidic effect, or in other words, reducing sebum production due to a decrease in excess fats across the whole body.
+The scientists commented that “gugulipid, a standardized drug of ancient Indian medicine, has a remarkable effect on acne vulgaris“.
+They also theorised that guggul gum works due to a systematic hypolipidic effect, or in plain English, reducing oil production due to a decrease in excess fats across the whole body.

 Recommended – the top 6 vitamins and minerals for acne-free skin

-They likely deduced this from guggul gum’s cholesterol lowering effect.
-Secondly, they commented that guggul may inhibit the lipolysis of triglycerides by acne bacteria, and eliminate the resulting inflammation.
-Regardless of the cause, this is another excellent study.
+They likely deduced this from guggul gum’s famous cholesterol lowering effect.
+Secondly, they theorised that guggul inhibited the lipolysis of triglycerides by acne bacteria, essentially when p.acnes digests skin surface fats for its own fuel, which tends to produce inflammatory by-products.

 Does guggul gum reduce sebum production?